ccswbs/UoGd7-Training/features/howto-page.md

-# To Add a Basic Web Page
+# How To add a Basic Page
-The *Basic page* content type are used for static content that can (but are not required to) be linked into the main navigation bar.
+The *Basic Page* content type is used for static content that can (but are not required to) be linked into the main navigation bar.
 This is one of the most "basic" content types and can be very flexible.

 ![An Example of a Basic Page](../images/paex.png "Example of a Basic Page")